tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 <br> <br>

-## coverage plot
+## Sequencing depth plot

-Let's check the coverage spanning the region where reads were mapping in the RL orientation +/- ~20 kb.
+Let's check the depth spanning the region where reads were mapping in the RL orientation +/- ~20 kb.
 Do this for a subset of samples showing different mapping patterns (4 strange, 2 normal).

 ``` bash